 In March of this year, Bristow created the Foundation for the Marketplace of Ideas — a racist organization masquerading as a free speech advocacy group — which sponsored the conference.
 Among the members of the Foundation’s board of directors are white nationalist William Johnson, Jason Robb (son of Knights of the Ku Klux Klan leader Thomas Robb), and anti-gay conservative activist Ryan Sorba.

 In his speech, Bristow pointed out that a decade ago his fellow activists were few in number and “pessimistic.”
 They were “physically attacked by Leftists,” “denied the ability to book venues at which to hold even private events,” and ostracized by “enforcers of political correctness” such as the SPLC.
-(Young Americans for Freedom was designated as a hate group by the SPLC in 2007.)
+(The Bristow-led chapter of the Young Americans for Freedom was designated as a hate group by the SPLC in 2007.)
 The media, big businesses, and other entities “despise” their philosophy and heritage.

 “But it’s the current year!”
 Bristow said triumphantly.